 A government program has been adopted to guide the further accomplishment of Belarusian military towns in 2014-2018.
 The accomplishment of four military towns has been planned in line with the program.
 The program’s implementation will allow creating optimal conditions for accommodating the troops and their combat training.

 The head of state said that Belarus may not need so many mechanized units in favor of special forces.
 “Such special operations forces may represent a perspective for Belarus,” said the President.
 He went on saying: “It may be so but you should calculate everything and determine how we should develop in the future”.

 The President insisted on order in everything.
 “So that we could see how the guys are trained.
 We don’t need showcase events,” he said.
-Alexander Lukashenko was also interested in interpersonal relations inside the units.
+Aleksandr Lukashenko was also interested in interpersonal relations inside the units.
 He stressed that negative phenomena should be discouraged by all means.
 A good microclimate should be maintained in army units.
 He noted that the harassment of younger fellow soldiers will not be tolerated.The President also pointed out the need to use the potential of the young Belarusians that have passed the solid army training.
 “We could use these young people,” said the head of state.
 “These guys should not get lost.
 They should occupy a decent place in civilian life”.